MaterSim/PyXtal/doc/index.rst

 .. code-block:: Python

   from pyxtal.molecular_crystal import molecular_crystal
-  my_crystal = molecular_crystal(36, ['H2O'], [4], 1.0)
+  my_crystal = molecular_crystal(36, ['H2O'], [2], 1.0)

-This would give a crystal with spacegroup 36, 4 water molecules in the primitive cell, and a volume factor of 1.0.
+This would give a crystal with spacegroup 36, 4 molecules in the conventional cell (2 in the primitive cell), and a volume factor of 1.0.
 As with atomic crystals, you may use lists as input for the (molecular) stoichiometry.

 There are a few other parameters which may be passed to the class.
 See the `module documentation <pyxtal.molecular_crystal.html>`_ for details.
 Of particular importance is the variable allow_inversion=False.
 By default, chiral molecules will not be flipped or inverted while generating the crystal.
 This is because a chiral molecule’s mirror image may have different chemical properties, especially in a biological setting.
 But if the mirror images are acceptable for your application, you may use allow_inversion=True, which will allow more spacegroups to be generated.
 Note that this is only relevant if at least one of the imput molecules is chiral.